maelvls/users-grpc/README.md

 1. the service logs using json (logrus) for easy integration
 2. health probe working (readiness)
-3. `helm test --cleanup quote-svc` passes
+3. `helm test --cleanup users-gprc` passes
 4. the service can be exposed via an Ingress controller such as Traefik or Nginx.
 For example, using the Helm + GKE + Terraform configuration at
    [helm-gke-terraform]: